NolanRipplinger/Networking-Study/README.md

 Connect with PuTTY or another ssh client using

-Host name: Name / ip of host
+Host name: Name / ip of host,
-Port: 1738
+Port: 1738,
 Connection type: Raw